Myths Debunked

 - Foundation level subjects support the learning needs of students to focus on building up strong fundamentals in these subjects and better prepare them for progression to secondary school.

-- Students will qualify for the respective courses as long as their PSLE Score meet the placement criteria (See corresponding table).
+- Students will qualify for the respective Posting Groups as long as their PSLE Score meet the placement criteria (See corresponding table).

-- It is possible for students to qualify for Express or N(A) course even if they take one or more subjects at the Foundation level.
+- It is possible for students to qualify for Posting Group 3 or 2 even if they take one or more subjects at the Foundation level.

 - Students should thus decide whether to take a subject at Standard or Foundation level based on their aptitude and ability to cope with the demands of that particular subject.